norasyeezys/T1_Super_Hack/README.md

 Okay.
 I admit.
 The original reason I did this was because the firmware lock was so invasive, I had my doubts I was actually turning the machine off.

-Apparently MacBook Pro batterys are connected to the motherboard by this bendy metal thing hidden below the covers.
+Apparently MacBook Pro batterys are connected to the motherboard by this bendy metal thing hidden below the covers (The cover is that black thing right underneath the battery).
 Not the typical plug n play commonly found in PCs.

 So I unscrewed that, and then finally pulled away the battery plug.